Kledzeraaa/Kledzeraaa/README.md

 -  I have 20 Years.
 -  I am currently studying to be a FullStack Development
 -  I am currently studying applied and computational mathematics in UFS(Brazil).
--  Knowledge in Database, Data Structure, Object Oriented Programming (JAVA and C#), HTML, CSS and Hardware (Basic-Intermediary).
+-  Knowledge in Database, Data Structure, Object Oriented Programming with C#, HTML, CSS and Hardware (Basic-Intermediary).

 <div align="center">
   <a href="https://github.com/Kledzeraaa">